Community Wildlife Program

 Vermont Fish & Wildlife Department's Community Wildlife Program is pleased to offer recordings of past webinar topics for interested Vermonters, land-use planners, natural resources professionals, and ecological consultants.

-Starting a Conservation Commission - Coming Soon!
+Starting a Conservation Commission

-Starting Your Town Conservation Fund - Coming Soon!
+Starting Your Town Conservation Fund

-Natural Resources Inventories - Coming Soon!
+Natural Resources Inventories

-The River Corridor: Floodplains and Riparian Habitat - Coming Soon!
+The River Corridor, Floodplains, and Riparian Habitat

-The fall 2020 webinars focused on two themes: 1) Land-use planning for forest integrity and wildlife connectivity; and, 2) Wildlife habitat management at multiple scales.
+This webinar series focused on two themes: 1) Land-use planning for forest integrity and wildlife connectivity; and, 2) Wildlife habitat management at multiple scales.
 Participants explored maps and data, learned about useful applications and case studies, and (hopefully) left with a better understanding of how their community and land fits into regional efforts to better understand and protect Vermont’s native species.

 Updating Your Town Plan for Forest Integrity (Act 171)